rostislavmikoluk9-rgb/Spotify-Lyrics-Widget/README.md

 # 🖥️ Spotify Desktop Lyrics Widget

 A sleek, transparent, and customizable lyrics widget that stays on your desktop.
-It automatically fetches synced lyrics for your currently playing song on Spotify (or other media players).
+It automatically fetches synced lyrics for your currently playing song on Spotify.

 **Created by:** Rostyslav Mykoliuk (Idea) & Google Gemini (Realization).